1965

 COOLING SYSTEMS

 North American models had some unusual configurations of the cooling systems.
 We think that these changes started for 1970 models and continued until the end of importation in 1972.
-None of this shows up correctly in the parts books.
+Much of this does not show up correctly in the parts books.

 D-SPECIALS

-Lets start with D-Specials (i.e. cars with the 1.9 liter engines).
-Between 1970 and 1972, D-Specials in the USA appear to have had the same radiator as their European counterparts. (i.e. the small, vertical-flow radiator, with 2 cooling rows).
+Let's start with D-Specials.
+Between 1970 and 1972, almost all D-Specials in the USA all had the same radiator as their European counterparts. (i.e. the small, vertical-flow radiator, with 2 cooling rows).
+Since the original release of this article, we have been advised of a few exceptions where USA D-Specials may have been delivered with the larger radiator discussed below.
+If true, this is rare

 DS21's